Lessons from the Third Century Church for Times of Political, Economic, and Societal Turmoil

 Author of The Supper: New Creation, Hospitality and Hope in Christ

 Michael Cooper’s passion for historical theology, critical eye for reading and understanding Scripture, and authentic love for Jesus combine in this book to provide the reader a helpful grounding on what a faithful witness is.
 Our faith is one with deep roots and considerable intellectual thought relevant today as it was then.
 Instead of a heady approach, Michael invites Victorinus in as a conversation partner with John in Revelation and gently encourages readers to consider the implications for their life.

-Pastor of Discipleship, Christ Community Church, Ames, IA
+Lead Pastor, Christ Community Church, Ames, IA